 There are almost as many sweet shops in Sarajevo as there are cevabdzinicas – and no better way to balance out a meal of salty meat than with a dose of sugar.
 While baklava and tulumba are the two specialties in town, we preferred the bars of marzipan topped with chocolate.

 Our favorite dessert shop in Sarajevo was Carigrad, but really, we liked them all!
-Simply take a stroll through the Sarajevo Old Town and you will surely find something sweet!
+Simply take a stroll through the Baščaršija and you will surely find something sweet!
 MAP

 Unlike our recommendations that serve traditional Bosnian cuisine, the chef at Mala Kuhinja offers a different culinary experience.
-There is no menu (or listed prices).
-The chef greets diners, asks what kind of food they like, makes a few suggestions and then whips up a concoction in the kitchen.
+The chef greets diners, asks what kind of food they like, makes a few suggestions and then whips up a concoction.
+MAP

 The Four Rooms of Mrs. Safije

-A fine dining establishment featuring multi-course meals accompanied with local wine in a cozy space.
+This fine dining establishment features multi-course meals accompanied with local wine in a cozy space.
 While they do not prepare traditional Bosnian foods, they do offer a creative, international menu.
 MAP

 Sarajevo Café Culture